ngtcp2/ngtcp2/doc/source/programmers-guide.rst

 -----------------------

 Client application has to load resumed TLS session.
-It also has to set the remembered transport parameter using `ngtcp2_conn_set_early_remote_transport_params()` function.
+It also has to set the remembered transport parameters using `ngtcp2_conn_set_early_remote_transport_params()` function.

 Other than that, there is no difference between early data and 1RTT